cerebral/overmind/packages/overmind-website/src/components/Introduction/introduction.md

 ## Defining actions

 When you need to change your state you define actions.
 Overmind only allows changing the state of the application inside the actions.
 An error will be thrown if you try to change the state inside a component.
 The actions are plain functions/methods.
-The only thing that makes them special is that they all receieve a preset first argument, called **the context**:
+The only thing that makes them special is that they all receive a preset first argument, called **the context**:

 ```ts
 createOvermind({